adelamodwala/jist/README.md

 ## Goals

 - [x] It should find the full JSON value of a given search key.
 If the JSON data supplied provides an incomplete JSON value, the program should return an error.
-- [ ] JSON object size should not impact number of operations to get result for a given search key, though it will affect speed and memory usage.
+- [x] JSON object size should not impact memory usage while fully utilizing a single CPU core
-- [ ] As long as the search key is appropriate and a complete JSON value can be found, the input JSON object does not need to be complete or correctly formed.
+- [x] As long as the search key is appropriate and a complete JSON value can be found, the input JSON object does not need to be complete or correctly formed.
-- [ ] Parsing the entire input JSON object is not necessary, simply finding the search key path using JSON format is sufficient
+- [x] Parsing the entire input JSON object is not necessary, simply finding the search key path using JSON format is sufficient
-- [ ] Streaming the JSON input should be possible, though will not be part of the starting design
+- [x] Streaming the JSON input should be possible, though will not be part of the starting design
+- [ ] Feature: generate JSON schema, like super fast
+- [ ] Search over compressed files like `gzip` and `bgzip`
+- [ ] SIMD?